kf5grd/stereo_text/README.md

 stereo_text.py
 ============

-**stereo_text.py** is a proof of concept designed to generate blocks of text with a hidden 3d message in the form of an [autostereogram](https://en.wikipedia.org/wiki/Autostereogram)
+**stereo_text.py** is a proof of concept designed to generate blocks of text with a hidden 3d message in the form of an [autostereogram](https://en.wikipedia.org/wiki/Autostereogram).
+It takes input from stdin and converts any words wrapped in /forward slashes/ into 3d.

 -----

-**Usage:** The script takes input from stdin and converts any words wrapped in /forward slashes/ into 3d.
+**Usage and examples:**

 ```
+~/stereo_text$ ./stereo_text.py -h
+usage: stereo_text.py [-h] [-s] [-p PADDING]

+generate blocks of text with a hidden 3dmessage in the form of an
+autostereogram

+optional arguments:
+  -h, --help  show this help message and exit
+  -s          Convert single spaces to double spaces.
+This can help withwith
+              formatting.
+  -p PADDING  Number ofspaces between the end of the longest line on the first
+              panel, andbeginning of the next panel.
+Default: 10

 ~/stereo_text$ cat example.txt
 The this past /random/ unexplainably contrary
 and before hit joyfully /gibberish/ bluebird